 That same night Medgar Evers is assasinated in Jackson, and Federal officials later tell the Lafayettes that the two attacks were part of a coordinated plan to murder Freedom Fighters in three states (the Klan couldn't locate the third target, Elton Cox, a CORE worker in Louisiana).
 Colia is still in Jackson when her friend and mentor Medgar Evers is killed and she helps lead the mass protests that follow.

 Bernard is held overnight in the hospital and released the next morning.
 His face is covered with bruses, eyes swollen half shut, his clothes covered in blood.
 Rather than retreat home, rather than change into clean clothes, he walks the downtown streets, letting everyone — Black and white — know that he ain't running.
 His courage gives the lie to charges that SNCC organizers are "outsiders" who will stir up trouble and then flee at the first sign of danger.
 Courage and hope are the most contagious of all emotions, and from his example increasing numbers take heart.
-The mass meetings grow larger, and twice a month, in twos and threes, Blacks start going down to the Courthouse on registration day.
-They are not allowed to actually become voters, but their defiance begins to crack the wall of fear that has imprisoned Selma for generations.
+The mass meetings grow larger, and on registration day twice a month, in twos and threes, Blacks start going down to the Courthouse.
+They are not allowed to actually become voters, but their defiance begins to break the grip of fear that has imprisoned Selma for generations.

 See Freedom Day in Selma for continuation.